 - abnormal breath sounds, such as decreased breathing sounds or a distinct whistling or crackling sound while breathing

 - apnea, which refers to an abnormally long pause between breaths that precedes a deep breath resembling a sigh

 - bluish skin, especially in the toes and fingers

 If a person does not receive treatment, severe respiratory depression can lead to:

 - reduced heart rate

-If respiratory depression is suspected, or if several of the typical symptoms occur, seek medical attention immediately.
-If someone is in the company of someone with these symptoms, it is vital to keep the person alert and moving as much as possible.
+If a person is in the company of someone with these symptoms, it is vital to keep them alert and moving as much as possible.

-Doctors will usually begin by asking questions about symptoms and reviewing a person’s individual medical history and medication profile.
+A doctor will usually begin a diagnosis by asking questions about the person’s symptoms and reviewing their medical history and medication profile.
 They will then perform a physical exam to look for signs of abnormal breathing and heart rhythms.

-After an initial visit, a doctor will usually order diagnostic tests to help confirm respiratory depression and evaluate its extent.
+After an initial visit, a doctor will usually order diagnostic tests to help confirm respiratory depression and evaluate its severity.

 - urine and serum drug screens